js-808/cc-cli/README.md

-# ccprac - Competitive Coding Practice
+# cp-cli: Competitive Coding Practice

 This repo is still very much a work in progress